LearnOnDemandSystems/docs/tms/targets/user-profile.md

-# User Profile Targeted Help
+# Targeted Help for the User Profile Page

 > [!Alert] Please be aware that not all functionality covered in the linked articles may be available to you.